 Pin for later!

-If you have any other prepositions for this One Day in Mexico City itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day in Mexico City itinerary feel free to share it in the comments below!